giodc/webba/PRODUCTION-README.md

 ## 📦 What's Included

-This production deployment package includes everything you need to securely deploy Webbadeploy to production.
+This production deployment package includes everything you need to securely deploy WharfTales to production.

 ### Files Created